spryker/spryker-docs/docs/pbc/all/search/202410.0/base-shop/third-party-integrations/algolia/algolia-personalization.md

 | - | - |
 | Open the **Order Success** page | `PAGE_LOAD` with currency, order total, SKUs, prices, and quantities of purchased products. |

-To view a full list of available events, refer to the `traceable-events-algolia` [Readme file](https://github.com/spryker-shop/traceable-event-widget/src/SprykerShop/Yves/TraceableEventWidget/Theme/default/components/molecules/traceable-events-algolia/README.md).
+For a full list of available events, see the [traceable-events-algolia readme file](https://github.com/spryker-shop/traceable-event-widget/src/SprykerShop/Yves/TraceableEventWidget/Theme/default/components/molecules/traceable-events-algolia/README.md).

 ### Common issues and solutions

+This section common issues to event and solutions.
+Most solutions involve adding, changing, and fixing events on the [project level](https://docs.spryker.com/docs/dg/dev/frontend-development/202410.0/yves/atomic-frontend/managing-components/overriding-components.html#create-component-folder-on-project-level).

 #### Prerequisites

-If you need to add, change, or fix events on the [project level](https://docs.spryker.com/docs/dg/dev/frontend-development/202410.0/yves/atomic-frontend/managing-components/overriding-components.html#create-component-folder-on-project-level), start with these steps:

-1. Locate the page template or view that is used for the current page.
+1. Locate the page template or view that is used for the page with faulty events.
-2. On the project level, override the `{% raw %}{% block eventTracker %}{% endraw %}` block in your project’s template.
+2. On the project level, override the `{% raw %}{% block eventTracker %}{% endraw %}` block in the template.

 For details on the event configuration API, see the [traceable-events-orchestrator README](https://github.com/spryker-shop/traceable-event-widget/src/SprykerShop/Yves/TraceableEventWidget/Theme/default/components/molecules/traceable-events-orchestrator/README.md).